About a week ago or so, I began hearing reports of marketers losing the ability to promote a Facebook post to Fans only.

 Promoted Posts were created to make advertising easier.
 It’s a cookie cutter option aimed at the rookie advertiser.
 It really wasn’t intended for people like you and me.

 It saves a hell of a lot of time.
 It’s easy.
 It’s convenient.
-But you have no or close to no options for customizing things like bid type, targeting, placement, length of campaign and a whole lot more.
+But you have no or close to no options for customizing things like bid type, targeting, placement, length of The campaign is the foundation of your Facebook ad.
+This is where you'll set an advertising objective, which defines what you want your ad to achieve. and a whole lot more.

 What the typical marketer doesn’t understand is that when you click “Promote” and create a Promoted Post targeted at Fans and their friends, three ads are created: